Living at Harding

 • Floors: There is carpet in the bedrooms and small living area, and there are linoleum floors in the bathroom and kitchen areas.

-• Kitchen/Living Area: Has a full-size refrigerator, efficiency stove (including a small oven), small sink (does not include garbage disposal), bar with two stools, sofa, chair, and end tables; a microwave is not provided.
+• Kitchen/Living Area: Has a full-size refrigerator, efficiency stove (including a small oven), small sink (does not include garbage disposal), bar with two stools, sofa, chair and end tables; a microwave is not provided.
 One 700-watt microwave oven is allowed per room.
+If residents wish to purchase slipcovers for the sofa couch or smaller couch chair, the couch is a standard-sized couch and the smaller couch chair is approximately 36”W x 36”H.

 • Bathroom: The tub, shower and toilet are in a separate room from the two sink and vanity areas which are in the hallway between the two bedrooms.
 Storage above the toilet and four towel racks are provided.